 Windows Server 2016 Remote Desktop not working after reboot

-- Is your network environment a domain or a work domain?
-Please log in to Windows 2000 with an administrator account and try remote desktop to see if this error occurs.
+- Log in to Windows Server 2016 with an administrator account and try to RDP to the server to see if this error occurs still.

 Step 1.
-Press Win + R to run box and enter services.msc.
+Press Win + R to open the dialog box and enter "services.msc", hit "OK".

 Step 2.
 Locate Connection Broker, edit “Properties”.

 Step 3.
-In “General” tab, switch “Automatic” in Startup type.
-And please also ensure the relevant services in “Dependencies” tab are listed in startup.
+In the “General” tab, switch “Automatic” in Startup type.
+And please also ensure the relevant services in the “Dependencies” tab are listed in the startup.

 Step 1.
 Press Win + R to run box and then enter “regedit”.